saeedishayan76/android-Modular-clean-architecture/README.md

 **Android Modular by Feature Clean Artitucture**

 in this app we im use
-**Modular by feature, Clean Architucture, Mvi,Compose, Convention Plugin, Navigation Graph, Room, Kotlin Ksp**
+**Modular by feature, Mvi , Clean Architucture, Compose , Convention Plugin , Navigation Graph , Room , Kotlin Ksp**

 The overall architecture in the photo below